 Can sound effect physical and socio-political transformation?
-From ecology to the power of sound, artist Mikhail Karikis is joined in conversation by Sofia Victorino, Director of Education and Public Programmes, and guests including sound artist Ella Finer and Benjamin Jones, from Mayflower Primary School, to discuss his new commission, No Ordinary Protest.
+From ecology to the power of sound, artist Mikhail Karikis is joined in conversation by Sofia Victorino, Director of Education and Public Programmes, and guests including sound artist Ella Finer, Jen Harvie (Professor of Contemporary Theatre and Performance, Queen Mary) and Benjamin Jones, from Mayflower Primary School, to discuss his new commission, No Ordinary Protest.

 Mikhail Karikis is a Greek/British artist based in London and Lisbon.
 He works across moving image, sound and other media to create immersive audio-visual installations and performances which emerge from his long-standing investigation of the voice as a sculptural material and a socio-political agent.
 He often collaborates with communities and his works highlight alternative modes of human existence, solidarity and action.
 Solo exhibitions include The Chalk Factory, Aarhus European Capital of Culture 2017, DK (2017), Love Is the Institution of Revolution, Casino Luxembourg Forum d’art Contemporain, LU (2017) and Children of Unquiet, Villa Romana Florence, IT (2014).
 Upcoming solo exhibitions will be presented at Mori Art Museum, JP, Turku Art Museum, FI, De la Warr Pavilion, UK, Fondazione Sandretto Re Rebaudengo, IT.